hanipatel2510/PR4-Functional-Treat/README.md

 ## 📖 Project Description

-The Data Analyzer and Transformer is a Python menu-driven application that allows users to perform different data analysis and transformation operations on 1D and 2D lists.
+The Data Analyzer and Transformer is a Python menu-driven application that allows users to perform different data analysis and transformation operations on 1D lists.

-The project demonstrates the use of Python built-in functions, user-defined functions, recursion, lambda functions, sorting, global variables, *args, **kwargs, and return multiple values.
+The project demonstrates the use of Python built-in functions, user-defined functions, recursion, lambda functions, sorting, global variables, *args,  and return multiple values.

 ---

 ## ✨ Features

 - Menu-driven interface
-- Input 1D or 2D list
+- Input 1D list
 - Built-in functions
   - len()
   - sum()